scds/text-analysis-2/visualize.md

 # Visualizing Named Entities with SpaCy

-To render the output from spaCy in a form more amenable to analysis, we will use spaCy's built-in visualizer: displaCy.
+To render the output from SpaCy in a form more amenable to analysis, we will use SpaCy's built-in visualizer: displaCy.

 ## Creating HTML output